Feyerabend/vm/jvm1/README.md

 of a virtual machine.
 I started with Java when it first came out as beta in 1995.
 You could then download Java and its tools, if you adhere to it from a educational viewpoint.
-I dived into Java, and wrote a simple introduction to the language which was printed and reprinted in a total of 16.000 ex.[^progjava]
+I dived into Java, and wrote a simple introduction to the language which was printed and reprinted in a total of 16.000 ex.[^progjava] It was hot and exciting.
+And I wasn't the only one absorbed with the future.
+The web was growing quite fast, and Java promised to deliver a way to work with programs across the web.
+Today it's quite another story, and maybe Java will fade as things change.

 [^progjava]: Lonnert, Set, *Programmering i JAVA*, 1. utg., KnowWare Publ., Bromma, 1997-, and also https://libris.kb.se/bib/2324301.